stivalaa/ALAAMEE/README.md

 ## Funding

-Development of the ALAAMEE software was funded by the Swiss National Science Foundation project numbers numbers 167326 (NRP 75) and 200778.
+Development of the ALAAMEE software was funded by the Swiss National Science Foundation project numbers 167326 (NRP 75) and 200778.

 ## References